Finnish Disc Golf National Championships

 WFDF distance rules.
 Players throw as far as they can from behind a line.
 The distance from the throwing line to where the disc touches the ground is measured.
 Players get five attempts, and the best one counts.
 The current world record is 263,2 meters.
 See world records here: Distance – WFDF

 Results of the competitions:

-All eight Finnish Nationals competitions can be found in Disc Golf Metrix which is the official competition system in Finland.
+All Finnish Nationals competitions can be found in Disc Golf Metrix which is the official competition system in Finland.